-- (1) be nominated by their government in accordance with the procedures mentioned in 4 below; - (2) be university graduates or the equivalent thereof; - (3) be relatively senior criminal justice officials, such as investigators, public prosecutors and judges, who actually deal with corruption cases.
-Legislative administrators in charge of anti-corruption legislation and public officials in charge of the activities for preventing corruption are also acceptable on the condition that they have sufficient knowledge of criminal justice system. - (4) have at least five (5) years' practical experience in criminal justice; - (5) have a sufficient command of oral and written English; - (6) be under fifty (50) years of age; - (7) be in good health, both physically and mentally, to participate in the Program in Japan. - (8) not be serving in the military.
+- be nominated by their government in accordance with the procedures mentioned in 4 below; - (2) be university graduates or the equivalent thereof; - (3) be relatively senior criminal justice officials, such as investigators, public prosecutors and judges, who actually deal with corruption cases.
+Legislative administrators in charge of anti-corruption legislation and public officials in charge of the activities for preventing corruption are also acceptable on the condition that they have sufficient knowledge of criminal justice system. - (4) have at least five (5) years' practical experience in criminal justice; - (5) have a sufficient command of oral and written English; - (6) be under fifty (50) years of age; - (7) be in good health, both physically and mentally, to participate in the Program in Japan.